-A selection of two Egyptian amulets carved in carnelian and modelled in the shape of lotus flowers.
-Each bead amulet features a pierced horizontal hole through the top for suspensio and a flat, unworked reverse.
-The bottom of both amulets flare outwards giving the impression of lotus petals.
+An Egyptian amulet carved in carnelian and modelled in the shape of a lotus flower.
+The amulet features a pierced horizontal hole through the top for suspension and a flat, unworked reverse.
+The bottom flare outwards giving the impression of a lotus petal.

 Date: 1353-1336 BC Period: New Kingdom Period Condition: Excellent condition, complte and intact.

 Carnelian was a semi-precious stone believed to have supernatural qualities.
 The stone was the oldest to be mined in Egypt and regarded to have protection attributes for both the living and the dead.
 A carnelian Isis knot would be positioned on top of mummies to guarantee a peaceful afterlife.
 Carnelian amulets also maintained the stability of the bearer with healing properties.
 The red fiery colour was associated with rage and jealousy, the stone would be worn in the form of rings to eliminate these qualities including bad tempers and hatred.
 Meanwhile the colour also symbolised the warm blood of life and would be carved into heart amulets as a sign of eternal life.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.